An operational interpretation of coinductive types: Abstract

 \section{Abstract}

-We introduce an infinitary rewriting semantics for strictly positive nested higher-order (co)inductive types.
-This may be seen as a refinement and generalization of the notion of productivity in term rewriting to a setting with higher-order functions and with data specifed by nested higher-order inductive and coinductive definitions.
-We prove an approximation theorem which essentially states that if a term reduces to an arbitrarily large finite approximation of an infinite object in the interpretation of a coinductive type, then it infinitarily reduces to an infinite object in the interpretation of this type.
+We introduce an operational rewriting-based semantics for strictly positive nested higher-order (co)inductive types.
+The semantics takes into account the ``limits'' of infinite reduction sequences.
+This may be seen as a refinement and generalization of the notion of productivity in term rewriting to a setting with higher-order functions and with data specified by nested higher-order inductive and coinductive definitions.
+Intuitively, we interpret lazy data structures in a higher-order functional language by potentially infinite terms corresponding to their complete unfoldings.

+We prove an approximation theorem which essentially states that if a term reduces to an arbitrarily large finite approximation of an infinite object in the interpretation of a coinductive type, then it infinitarily (i.e.~in the ``limit'') reduces to an infinite object in the interpretation of this type.
 We introduce a sufficient syntactic correctness criterion, in the form of a type system, for finite terms decorated with type information.
-Using the approximation theorem, we show that each well-typed term has a well-defined interpretation in our infinitary rewriting semantics.
-This gives an operational interpretation of typable terms which takes into account the ``limits'' of infinite reduction sequences.
+Using the approximation theorem, we show that each well-typed term has a well-defined interpretation in our semantics.